abu0505/NamazTracker/replit.md

 # Recent Changes

-**October 2, 2025** - Configured for Replit environment:
+**October 2, 2025** - Successfully configured for Replit environment:
 - Updated server to bind to 0.0.0.0:5000 for Replit compatibility
-- Connected to Replit PostgreSQL database (heliumdb)
+- Connected to PostgreSQL database (heliumdb) with all tables created
-- Created demo user in database (id: 'demo-user')
+- Created demo user in database (id: 'demo-user') with initial user_stats
-- Configured workflow with webview output for frontend
+- Configured workflow with webview output on port 5000 for frontend
 - Set deployment target to autoscale with build and run commands
+- Verified all pages work correctly: Dashboard, Qaza, Achievements, Analytics
+- Application is fully functional and ready to use

 # User Preferences